Anterior Lumbar Interbody Fusion

 How Long is the Recovery after an Anterior Lumbar Interbody Fusion Procedure with the STALIF M TI device from Centinel Spine?

 The recovery time is typically 3 months to return to activities such as golf and recreational activities.
 Most patients are able to return to work after about 3 weeks though.

 To see the segment, “TIGER WOODS: REBORN“,Click this VIDEO LINK.

 How do I know if the Front Approach Lumbar Fusion is Right for Me?

 Only a Board Certified Spinal Surgeon can determine is you are a candidate for the STALIF M TI device and procedure.
 Dr. Gregory Keller of the Jacksonville Orthopedic Institute is one of few surgeons to attain the comprehensive certification from Centinel Spine for Lumbar and Cervical procedures, including the STALIF M TI that Tiger Woods received.

 Dr. Keller is a Board-Certified Orthopaedic Spine surgeon.
 He studied Medicine at the Vanderbilt University Medical School.
-He performed his orthopaedic surgery training at the University of Florida Health Science Center.
+Dr. Keller performed his orthopaedic surgery training at the University of Florida Health Science Center.
 He completed a fellowship in spine surgery with Shannon Stauffer, M.D. at Southern Illinois University Medical School.
 Dr. Gregory Keller is Board Certified by the American Board of Orthopaedic Surgery.

 JOI Physicians are currently offering ASAP fracture and injury care.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.
 Make an appointment by calling (904)JOI-2000.